European Bonsai Potter Collective

 Bonsai Tree Terms

-• Inverse Taper The undesirable greater thickening of a trunk (/branch) towards the extremities.
-Trunks should become thinner in girth as they rise. (and branches thinner towards the ends.)
+• Inverse Taper The undesirable thickening of a trunk /branch towards the extremities.
+Trunks should only become thinner as they rise.

 • Jin Refers to the deadwood sections of branches.